rudderlabs/rudderstack-docs/destinations/pipedrive.md

 Pipedrive allows passing in owner_id in most cases.
 However, that owner_id is related to the Pipedrive account owner and not a user.
 So, owner_fields are not taken by Rudderstack for any of the events.
 {% endhint %}

+**Note:** `External Id's` are given the `highest Precedence`, i.e if both external Id and custom Id's are provided, external id will be used for that event.

 ## Supported Events

 The following events are supported by Rudderstack for Pipedrive destionation.